 The Chair of Governors can be contacted at the school address.

 Karen became a member of the Board of Governors in 2012 and has been Chair since 2015.
-She also sits on the Education Committee.
-She is Managing Director of London-based consultancy SpectrumInsight and specialises in marketing and communications strategy and social media.
-Karen has a daughter and a son at the Senior School.
-Her personal interests include languages, literature, tennis and amateur theatre.
+She also sits on the Education and Finance Committees, having previously chaired the Education Committee.
+Karen is owner of Crescendo Consulting, which specialises in strategic marketing.
+Her son and daughter, both former pupils of The Grange, are now at university.
+Personal interests include languages, literature, tennis and amateur theatre.

 Ann became a Governor in 1996 and is a Lead Governor for The Junior School.
 From 1985 to 1996 she was PA to Scott Marshall, Head of The Grange School and first Headmaster of The Senior School.

 She had overall responsibility for marketing and was a member of the Association of Development Directors of Independent Schools.